Interstellar Mapping and Acceleration Probe: Compact Dual Ion Composition Experiment (CoDICE)

+The CoDICE flight model in testing chamber at Southwest Research Institute (SwRI).

 The Compact Dual Ion Composition Experiment (CoDICE) measures charged particles in two separate energy ranges in a compact, combined instrument.
 CoDICELo is an electrostatic analyzer with a time-of-flight versus energy (TOF/E) subsystem to measure the 3D velocity distribution functions (VDFs) and ionic charge state and mass composition of ~0.5–80 keV/q ions.
 CoDICEHi uses the common TOF/E subsystem to measure the mass composition and arrival direction of ~0.03–5 MeV/nuc ions and ~20–600 keV electrons.

 High-energy Ion Telescope (HIT)

+The High-energy Ion Telescope (HIT) instrument sits in the flow bench of the cleanroom as it awaits installation onto the Interstellar Mapping and Acceleration Probe at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.

 The High-energy Ion Telescope (HIT) uses silicon solid-state detectors to measure the elemental composition, energy spectra, angular distributions, and arrival times of H to Ni ions over a species-dependent energy range from ~2 to ~40 MeV/nuc.
 HIT, heavily based on the Low Energy Telescope (LET) on the Solar Terrestrial Relations Observatory (STEREO), delivers full-sky coverage with a large geometry factor.
 A portion of the HIT viewing area is also optimized to measure 0.5 - 1.0 MeV electrons.

 Magnetometer (MAG)

+The MAG instrument flight model sensors prior to installation on the boom.

 The IMAP magnetometer (MAG) consists of a pair of identical triaxial fluxgate magnetometers that measure the 3D interplanetary magnetic field.
 Both magnetometers are mounted on a 1.8 m boom, one on the end and the other in an intermediate position.
 This configuration, through gradiometry, reduces the effect of spacecraft magnetic fields on the measurements of the instrument by dynamically removing the spacecraft field.
 The MAG sensors are based on the Solar Orbiter mission magnetometers and are built by Imperial College London.